adrienruault/ada_molmaru/project/README.md

 The dataset is also provided under the neo4j format.
 However this is not planned to be used in the frame of this project.

-Note that all the items of the database